VA Disability Rating Chart

 Basically, if there are no children under age 18, find the rate without the children, and then add them separately.
 If there is at least 1 child under 18, find the rate with the child, and then add any additional children separately.

 There is also a special circumstance for Spouses.
 If your spouse needs Aid and Attendance, then your rate can be increased.
-A person needs Aid and Attendance if they have a medical condition that requires regular (not necessarily constant) supervision by another person (i.e. you, a home nurse, family).
-They would need help dressing, using the bathroom, feeding themselves, etc. If the spouse is hospitalized or institutionalized, they do not qualify for Aid and Attendance.
+A person needs Aid and Attendance if they have a medical condition that requires regular (not necessarily constant) supervision by another person (i.e. you, a home nurse, family) to perform the Activities of Daily Living.
+If the spouse is hospitalized or institutionalized, they do not qualify for Aid and Attendance.

 If your spouse qualifies for Aid and Attendance, then just add the additional amount to your rate.
 For example, Betty has a disability rating of 40% and has only one dependent, her husband Bert who needs Aid and Attendance.
 To figure out her disability amount, she would first find the amount she would receive with a spouse: $747.28.
 She would then add the amount for Aid and Attendance: $68.00.
 Her final amount would be $815.28 ($747.28 + $68.00 = $815.28).